glibsonoran/Plush-for-ComfyUI/README.md

   *********
    *  **Installation and usage of Plush-for-ComfyUI constitutes your acceptance of responsibility for any losses due to a compromised key.**  Plush-for-Comfy uses the OpenAI recommended security for storing your key (an Environment Variable) for your safety.

-   *  You can choose to create a new Environment Variable specific to Plush called: 'OAI_KEY' and store the API key there, or if you prefer, you can use the OpenAI standard environment variable: 'OPENAI_API_KEY'.
+   *  You can choose to create a new Environment Variable specific to Plush called: `OAI_KEY` and store the API key there, or if you prefer, you can use the OpenAI standard environment variable: `OPENAI_API_KEY`.

+   *  You can create a key for Open-source products in the Environment Variable `LLM_KEY`.
+While Open-source products are generally free to use, some use a key for security and privacy.

    *  Plush looks for the 'OAI_KEY' variable first, if it's not there it looks for 'OPENAI_API_KEY'.
 Using the 'OAI_KEY' variable will allow you to generate a separate key for Plush and track those costs separately if your other OpenAI API apps are using the standard variable.
-Either way you'll need to have at least one of the two enviroment variables defined with a valid active key.
+Either way you'll need to have at least one of the two enviroment variables defined with a valid active key if you want to use ChatGPT as an inference engine.
+For Open-source products, once you populate 'LLM_KEY' with your key value, it will automatically be applied to all non-ChatGPT connections.

    *  If you need to make a new environment variable, see the following instructions on how to create it and set its value to your API key: